Expensent

 If the receipt is being forwarded from Gmail or Outlook and you keep landing in Category A even after fixing the obvious stuff, skip ahead to Category E — the forwarding chain itself is probably the problem.

-3. Category A — Receipt never arrived at Expensify
+3. Category A — Receipt did not appear in Expensify

 Symptom: you forwarded or emailed a receipt to receipts@expensify.com and nothing shows up in Expensify at all — no expense, no processing state, no “Checking” placeholder.
-The receipt didn't reach Expensify's servers, so nothing in the SmartScan flow has a chance to run.
+Treat this as an upstream delivery or sender-matching issue before troubleshooting SmartScan itself.

 Sending address not verified as a secondary login

-Fix: Settings → Account → Profile → Contact Methods → Add a secondary login.
+Fix: Settings → Account → Profile → Contact Methods.
 Add the address, then complete the Magic Code verification from that inbox.
 See the full email receipts to Expensify setup walkthrough.

 Typo in the destination address

 Cause: Sent to receipt@expensify.com (singular), receipts@expensifiy.com, or a similar typo.
-These silently bounce or go nowhere.
+Correct the address before troubleshooting SmartScan itself.

 Fix: The correct address is exactly receipts@expensify.com.
 Save it as a contact to eliminate repeat typos.